Get active! Tips to promote physical activity

 Make physical activity fun!

-Another suggestion is involving family members such as grandchildren can make the exercises feel like a game rather than a chore.
+Exercises may not always appear interesting but you can help make daily physical activity fun by using imagination and enlisting the help of family and friends.
+Involving family members such as grandchildren can make the exercises feel like a game rather than a chore.
 Playing catch with a softball or bouncing a balloon can give the one you care a great workout while allowing them to have fun at the same time.

 Positivity in numbers

 Participating in a group exercise class is a great way for the person in your care to become more active and social.
-The participants in the class can be a new social group fwhereby they can motivate each other during the class and enjoy each other’s company.
+The participants in the class can be a new social group whereby they can motivate each other during the class and enjoy each other’s company.
 Some classes may be free of charge to the person you care for.
 Contact your local community centre for more information.